PumpMagic/PumpMagic.github.io/_posts/2017-01-19-word-clock.md

 The word clock is a popular project among electronics hobbyists.
 It's taken [many different forms][link-wordclocks].

-To me, the appeal of the word clock is its simple elegance.
+To me, the appeal of the word clock is its elegance.
 It communicates the time in a manner that relieves you of the oft-gratuitous precision of traditional digital clocks.
 The word clock is colloquial and casually imprecise, but accurate.

 [scottbez1's instructable][link-scottbez1-instructable] captures that philosophy well, so I based my design on his, making changes along the way.